 My suggestion before you start your search is to determine your strategy.
 Are you buying to hold?
 Or do you plan to buy and rent it to others?
 Maybe you are buying, and you want to quickly sell?

-HOW TO FIND FIXER UPPER HOMES TO RENT TO OWN
+HOW TO FIND FIXER UPPER RENT-TO-OWN HOMES

 Rent to own is popular.
 That means you are a seller, however, you are becoming a banker too because you’ve accepted an installment sale.

 Rent to own works, however it requires a lot of management.
 Land contracts and contracts for deed also work and require less labor and management.
 These are all money makers.